ulises-jeremias/dotfiles/README.md

   </picture>
 </a>

-Most of my dotfiles where written from scratch, but I also took inspiration from other dotfiles repositories.
-The highlights about my dotfiles are the following:
+Most were written from scratch.
+Some details:

 - **Window Manager** 🍱 [i3](https://i3wm.org) and/or [Openbox](http://openbox.org/wiki/Main_Page) and/or [XFCE](https://www.xfce.org/)!
 - **Panel** 🌸 [Polybar](https://polybar.github.io/) whic is a fast and easy-to-use status bar!